 The diversity of the landscape across Moray is reflected in the huge range of wildlife.
 Red deer, ptarmigan, capercaillie and wild cats are found in the mountains and forests while whales, dolphins, seals, ospreys, gannets, waterfowl and numerous seabirds regularly cruise the Moray Firth.
 The area is a delight for any wildlife enthusiast.

 Tourism is important to the area and there are a number of exciting events throughout the year.
-Many villages host their Highland Games from May to September and Festivals are a prominent addition during the year including the internationally acclaimed Spirit of Speyside Whisky Festival held in early May, the Findhorn Bay Festival every other September, the Scottish Traditional Boat Festival in Portsoy in June and Speyfest at the end of July.
+Many villages host their Highland Games from May to September and Festivals are a prominent addition during the year including the internationally acclaimed Spirit of Speyside Whisky Festival held in early May, the Findhorn Bay Festival every other September, and the Scottish Traditional Boat Festival in Portsoy in June.

 The midsummer Moray Walking & Outdoor Festival is now a regular addition to the local calendar and allows Moray to showcase its fantastic scenery and outdoor opportunities.
 There’s so much to see and do we are confident we will be welcoming you back again and again.